Connecticut law now requires sexual harassment training for all employees

 The training must be at least two hours in length for both non-supervisory and supervisory employees.

-What must be included in the content of the training?
+What must be included in the content of the sexual harassment training?

-The training and education shall include information concerning the federal and state statutory provisions concerning sexual harassment and remedies available to victims of sexual harassment.
+The training and education shall include information relating to the federal and state statutory provisions regarding sexual harassment and remedies available to victims of sexual harassment.

 Clear Law Institute’s online sexual harassment training courses cover the required content and more.
 Our training also covers not just sexual harassment, but other forms of harassment, discrimination, and retaliation.
 We also address Bystander Intervention, workplace civility, and bullying.